software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 The [One-Hundred-Line File](./100-line-file.md) pattern does not mean we should arbitrarily chop long files into 100-line chunks just to satisfy the pattern.
 It only means that the largest files in a healthy codebase tend to be about a hundred lines long.
-As an analogy: the fact that a doctor may be concerned about a patient's high blood pressure does not imply she should remove blood from the patient to correct the problem.
+As an analogy: if a doctor is concerned about a patient's high blood pressure, she doesn't correct the problem by removing blood from the patient.

 Thus, we actually *cannot* describe precise methods for creating patterns—not even methods with a shelf-life.
 Each instance of a pattern